naveen3607/Learn-Python/README.md

 Basic syntax of python

-Variables:
-Rules for naming a variables
+Rules for naming a variables:
     It should start with a-z, A-Z, _
     It should only contain a-z, A-Z, _, 0-9
     Case Sensitive
     Can't use reserved keywords

 Datatypes
     Integer (int)
     Float (float)
     String (str)

+Asking input from user

+Operators
+    Arithmetic Operators
+    Assignment Operators
+    Comparison Operators